boazsegev/facil.io/CONTRIBUTING.md

     When possible, code should be portable.
 This is both true in regards to CPU architecture and in regards to OS and environment.

-    The project currently has the following limitation that I hope to resolve in the future:
+    The project currently has the following limitation that might be addressed in the future:

     * The coded uses unaligned memory access (requires newer CPUs).

-    * The code requires `kqueue` or `epoll` servicces from the OS, which means Linux / BSD / macOS.
+    * The code requires `kqueue` or `epoll` services from the OS, which means Linux / BSD / macOS.

     * The code assumes a Unix environment (file naming etc').